PedroZappa/Harvard-CS50/Notes/Shorts/Shorts_9.md

 ## [`Flask`](#table-ocontents)

-* Python is not just used for command-line programming, though that’s a major use case.
+* `Python` is not just used for `command-line programming`, though that’s a major use case.
-* Python contains native functionality to support networking and more, enabling site backends to be written in Python.
+* `Python` contains native functionality to support networking and more, enabling site backends to be written in `Python`.

 ___

 * `Web frameworks` make this process much easier, abstracting away the minutia of Python’s syntax and providing helper functions.
-* Some of the most popular include: Django, Pyramid, and Flask.
+* Some of the most popular include: `Django`, `Pyramid`, and `Flask`.

 * We use `Flask` in `CS50` because it is lightweight for ease of use in `CS50 IDE`, while still being feature-rich.